 Throw it together

-Most computers have some video editing software already.
+Most computers have some free video editing software already.
 Microsoft Movie Maker on a PC and iMovie on a Mac.

 About Rachel Beaney